agatadondzik/agatadondzik.github.io/projects/k_ceoso.md

         <img class="section-numbers" src="/assets/projects/ceoso_/3-implementation.jpg" alt="image" />
         <p class="project-content-verbose">
-            <strong>High fidelity, feedback from stakeholder, testing.</strong>
+            <strong>High fidelity.</strong>
         </p>
         <p class="project-content-verbose">
-            That’s when I started to make it all real by bringing the ideas to life.
+            That’s when I made it all real by bringing the ideas to life.
 We ensured the team is in the loop and run fortnightly showcases where all national and state teams could participate and see the progress on the designs.
         </p>
         <img class="project-images-img" src="/assets/projects/ceoso_/h_ceoso_h.gif" alt="image" />
         <p class="project-content-verbose">